Tough Conversations // The Particle Filter for Robot Localization

 There are several coordinate systems that we’ll want to consider when localizing:

-• base_footprint – the coordinate system that is attached the robot (where laserscans would be in reference to, for instance)
+map– the coordinate system of the map/environment that the robot is inodom– the coordinate system that initializes where-ever the robot is and in which the robot’s motion is trackedbase_footprint– the coordinate system that is attached the robot (where laserscans would be in reference to, for instance)

 Which of these are static relationships?
 Dynamic?
 How would we think about updating any relationship between these frames?